-- Asia and the Pacific still has the largest numbers (almost 78 million or 9.3% of child population), but Sub-Saharan Africa continues to be the region with the highest incidence of child labour (59 million, over 21%).
+- Asia and the Pacific still has the largest numbers (almost 78 million or 9.3 per cent of child population), but sub-Saharan Africa continues to be the region with the highest incidence of child labour (59 million, over 21 per cent).

-- There are 13 million (8.8%) of children in child labour in Latin America and the Caribbean and in the Middle East and North Africa there are 9.2 million (8.4%).
+- There are 13 million (8.8 per cent) of children in child labour in Latin America and the Caribbean; and in the Middle East and North Africa there are 9.2 million (8.4 per cent).

-- Agriculture remains by far the most important sector where child labourers can be found (98 million, or 59%), but the problems are not negligible in services (54 million) and industry (12 million) – mostly in the informal economy.
+- Agriculture remains by far the most important sector where child labourers can be found (98 million, or 59 per cent), but the problems are not negligible in services (54 million) and industry (12 million) – mostly in the informal economy.

 As mentioned above, the elimination of child labour is the subject of two of ILO’s eight fundamental conventions, which must be observed by all ILO member states, whether they have ratified them or not.
 All ILO constituents are united in the struggle for the eradication of the worst forms of child labour, and many technical departments contribute to this struggle in addition to IPEC.

-C.189 on Decent Work for Domestic Work.
+the Decent Work for Domestic Workers Convention, 2011 (No.189).
 The fact that many ILO units across the organization contribute to the fight against child labour illustrates the cross-cutting nature of this work.